xianggebenben/dlADMM/README.md

-Update: The dlADMM code is optimized without the cupy library and runs much faster.
+Update: The dlADMM code is optimized without the cupy library and runs 10 times faster than the previous version.
 Each iteration takes only several seconds.
 -------------------------------------------------------------------------------------------------------------------------

 # dlADMM: Deep Learning Optimization via Alternating Direction Method of Multipliers